Information correct as at November 2017

-From the 1st of May 2017 Student Visa Services will no longer be accepting any applications for students who do not currently hold a valid student visa.
+Student Visa Services cannot accept visa applications for students who do not currently hold a valid student visa.
 If you hold a visitor or work visa you will have to apply directly to Immigration New Zealand.

 Documents required if applying on campus at the University of Otago

 Your passport should be valid for at least one month after the expected expiry date of the visa that you are applying for.